 Port Columbus Gateway To The Arts

 Port Columbus Gateway to The Arts, an exhibit space located in the hallway behind Cup O' Joe, is collaboration between the Airport Authority and the Ohio Art League.
 The Ohio Art League, a membership-based non-profit visual arts organization, coordinates the exhibits which rotate on a quarterly basis.
-The current exhibit features work by Columbus artist Brooke Zamudio.
+The current exhibit features work by Columbus-based artist Susan De Satalino.

 Brushstrokes In Flight

 Standing 26 feet tall at the entranceway to Concourse B, Brushstrokes in Flight is a dynamic example of art in Ohio.
 Installed at Port Columbus in 1984 and moved to its current location in May of 1998, this beautiful sculpture was designed by the late Roy Lichtenstein (an Ohio State alumnus).
 Easy to spot, it serves as an excellent meeting place that offers plenty of seating.

 Legacy of Leadership

 Visit the Mezzanine Level above the food court (near the entrance to Concourse B) and view the "walking" timeline of Port Columbus International Airport.
 From its opening in 1929 to present day, this visual history lesson honors those who were pivotal to the airport's development.
 This exhibit includes photos, news articles, political cartoons and many other interesting bits of history you won't see anywhere else.